Rasquin/cookbook/README.md

 a list of recipes is displayed.
 Then the website should display the recipes in order following a criteria such as number of views.

--As a user I would like to know as much as possible about the recipe I am interested in.
+- As a user I would like to know as much as possible about the recipe I am interested in.
+Then the website should give all relevant information about the requested recipe in a format that be friendly to the user.

--As a user, I would like to check their facebook, twitter or instagram.
-The website should allow me to visit also those sites.
+- As a user, I would like to follow up this website through social media (pinterest, twitter or instagram) So I can be updated of new recipes or to know what the communuty is doing.
+Then the website should contain link that allow the user to check its available social media.